 - Construction of the transmission and new distribution lines is expected to begin as early as 2016 and would be completed as soon as 2018.

-The multi-year construction effort includes the following projects and anticipated timelines (note: project timeline may be subject to change):
+The multi-year construction effort includes the following projects and anticipated timelines.
+Please note that project timelines may be subject to change.

 - Construct a new distribution substation and a new transmission switching station in Olympia - anticipated as early as 2016

 - Construct three new 115 kV transmission lines - anticipated as early as 2016-2018

-- Two lines will run from the new switching station to two points on our existing 115 kV transmission line along Yelm Highway Southeast
+- Two lines will run from the new switching station to two points on our existing 115 kV transmission line along Yelm Highway SE.

-- One line will run from the new switching station to the Airport substation, located at 910 93rd Ave.
-SW in Tumwater
+- One line will run from the new switching station to the Airport substation in Tumwater.

 - Construct associated 12.5 kV distribution lines - anticipated as early as 2016-2018